anubhav13103738/Crimson-Project/README.md

 4.open localhost:8081 in your browser

-*Important Note:please note that you must have node.js installed on your system otherwise npm commands won't work.*
+*Important Note:please make sure that you have node.js installed on your system otherwise npm commands won't work.*